 - Consent is not achievable if a partner is or appears to be under the influence of a controlled or intoxicating substance, whether or not that substance was consumed willingly.

-No matter what, sexual assault is never the survivor's fault.
-While some safety strategies, such as traveling in groups and trusting your instincts, can help reduce your likeliness of being a victim of any crime, the only person that can prevent sexual assault is the perpetrator.
+To be clear: sexual assault is never the survivor's fault.
+While some safety strategies, such as traveling in groups and trusting your instincts, may help reduce your likelihood of being victimized, the only person that can prevent sexual assault is the perpetrator.